 first takes you up 1,740 feet over 2.5 miles to Windy Gap, a pass along the Islip Ridge.
 During the ascent through the Crystal Lake Basin, you'll see remnants of the 2002 Curve Fire that devastated the area.
 Some of the trail's terrain is loose though volunteers have done a good job containing major washouts and clearing the trail of loose rocks.

 When you reach Windy Gap, you can access the Pacific Crest Trail that runs from Mexico to Canada.
-You'll continue northwest on the Windy Gap Trail
+You'll continue northwest (left fork) on Mt.
+Islip Connector Trail

-until you reach the junction with the Mount Islip Trail
+until you reach the junction with the Mt.
+Islip Trail #9W05

 .
-During your descent, you'll pass some backcountry campsites.
+During your descent, you'll pass some rare limber pines along the ridge.
 Along the way, you'll have a clear view back east across the Crystal Lake Basin to Windy Gap along the Islip Ridge.
-This section of trail has very evident fire scars from the 2002 Curve Fire making the trail hard to follow, as the terrain is heavily eroded and bare of vegetation.
+This section of trail has very evident fire scars from the 2002 Curve Fire but the area is recovering well and the trail is in good shape.

-, you'll join up with the Big Cienega Trail
+, you'll come to a junction with the Big Cienega Trail #9W07

-, which will lead you back to the Windy Gap Trail
+(left turn), which will lead you back to the Windy Gap Trail #9W06

 .
 This is a fun descent and a good trail to pick up some speed as the trail widens and the terrain is flatter.
-When you reach the junction with Forest Road 3N07, turn west (right) on the Windy Gap Trail
+You'll pass through patches of Jeffrey and sugar pines along with white fir that survived the fire and cross a spring with wildflowers about midway.
+When you reach the junction with the Windy Gap Trail #9W06

-, and continue on the homestretch downhill to the trailhead.
+, turn right and continue on the homestretch downhill to the trailhead.